Hurricane Florence downgraded to Cat 1, lashes North Carolina coast

 HURRICANE FLORENCE'S PATH: TRACK THE STORM HERE

-The agency said a mix of storm surge and tides could result in flooding from rising water levels.
+The hurricane agency said a mix of storm surge and tides could result in flooding from rising water levels.
 Cape Fear to Cape Lookout, North Carolina could see as much as 7 to 11 feet of water, according to the update.

 Storm surge and hurricane warnings were in effect for South Santee River, South Carolina through to Duck, North Carolina, as well as Albemarle and Pamlico Sounds in North Carolina, the agency said.